 52 people.
 Just over 4% of the 1,250 who languished in Australia’s offshore detention regimes.

 And not forgetting:

-- those who have been on boats that have been turned back by the Australian Navy/Border Force (when turning back boats has been shown to be both illegal and has led to an increase in deaths)
+- those who had been on boats that have been turned back by the Australian Navy/Border Force (when turning back boats has been shown to be both illegal and has led to an increase in deaths)

 - those in detention on the mainland of Australia.

 The detainees on Manus Island who were not selected were magnanimous but it was clear that those left would experience more emotional trauma as result.
 And those who remained also retained their scepticism, particularly in relation to the Australian government.
 Iranian refugee and journalist Behrouz Boochani stated: